terrytangyuan/distributed-ml-patterns/README.md

 **-- Linxi "Jim" Fan, Senior AI Research Scientist at NVIDIA, Stanford PhD**

 *"This book discusses various architectural approaches to tackle common data science problems such as scaling machine learning processes and building robust workflows and pipelines.
-It serves as an excellent introduction to the world of MLops for data scientists and ML engineers who want to enhance their knowledge in this field."*
+It serves as an excellent introduction to the world of MLOps for data scientists and ML engineers who want to enhance their knowledge in this field."*

 **-- Rami Krispin, Senior Data Science and Engineering Manager**